Southern Conservation Partners

 • SCP does not hold land or conservation easements; we are not a membership organization.

-Friends of the Black River
+Friends of the Black River NC

 Picture

 A major tributary to the Cape Fear River, this stream’s ecological and historical heritage includes swamp forests containing bald cypress trees that are 1000 to nearly 3000 years old.
 These are the oldest known wetland trees in the world!
-READ about one person's experience with these ancient trees in our Viewpoint Blog.
+In fact, this is the largest surviving expanse of old-growth swamp forest left in eastern North America!!

 (Photo above courtesy of Dan Griffin.)